Attractions and Interactions

 Still at Hong Kong Disneyland, your guests can step into a colourful welcome cocktail party at Adventureland, where a pulsating exotic jungle motif serves as the backdrop.

-Your visitors will sit down to a lovely welcome dinner at the Hong Kong Disneyland Hotel – one of two hotels at the resort – which offers an opulent Victorian-style setting.
+Your visitors will sit down to a lovely welcome dinner at the Hong Kong Disneyland Hotel – one of three hotels at the resort – which offers an opulent Victorian-style setting.

 After breakfast, your guests will head to the popular seaside sights of Repulse Bay and Murray House.
 It’s a delightful outing that offers a little of everything that makes Hong Kong such a great city: beach (Repulse Bay), shopping (Stanley Market) and culture (colonial-era Murray House).